 I have just been admitted to a graduate program at the University of Michigan.
 Can I apply for admission to the Museum Studies Program?

 According to Rackham rules, students must complete at least one term of coursework in their primary degree program before they are eligible to apply to a certificate program.
+In rare exceptions, students may apply to join MSP during their first semester in their graduate program.
+Please contact the MSP Director before submitting such an application.

 I am a current U-M student.
 How do I apply to MSP?